EberlyODL/phys211/week-2b-vectors-and-motion-in-2d/relative-motion.md

 The video above illustrates the independence of horizontal versus vertical motion.
 Motion is relative and different reference frame will measured different velocities.

-Read carefully the textbook for section 4.3 and my chapter summary.
+Read carefully the textbook for section 4.3.
 The ideas are simple but it can become quite confusing when solving problems.

 Section 4.3 is a great place to do careful reading as we discussed in week 1B "Reading and Studying Methods".
 The method is as follows.